Spicy shankarpali (savoury biscuits) step-by-step recipe with photos.

 Spicy Shankarpali is savoury deep-fried biscuits made with plain flour.
 There is a sweet version of this as well, but I personally prefer the spicy ones more.
 Perfect tea-time accompaniment.

 As a child, I remember my mom making a large batch during festivals and school holidays and storing them in air-tight containers.
-They stay fresh up to 10 days.
-A handy snack when the kids get that sudden hunger-attack!
+They stay fresh for up to 10 days.
+A handy snack when the kids get that sudden hunger attack!

 These biscuits are pretty simple to make.
-Just combine together flour, cumin seeds, chilli powder and salt.
+Just combine together flour, cumin seeds, chilli powder, and salt.
 Add a few tablespoons of hot oil to it.
-Remeber the oil must be so hot that it starts to bubble instantly.
+Remember the oil must be so hot that it starts to bubble instantly.
 This is what makes these biscuits crunchy.
 Carefully mix it all together, add water and knead into a dough.
-Once the dough is rested, roll into a thin disc, cut into diamond shapes and deep-fry.
+Once the dough is rested, roll into a thin disc, cut into diamond shapes, and deep-fry.

 1. Add spices and hot oil to the flour